-Statistics on early years provision for children under 5 years in the maintained, private, voluntary and independent sectors in England.
+Early years provision for children under 5 years of age in the local-authority-maintained, private, voluntary and independent sectors.

 This publication includes data on the provision of education for children under 5 years of age, including funded places and overall numbers of children benefiting from early years education.